trezzuri/erpnext-docs/docs/en/CRM/opportunity.md

 ### 2.5 Create a Supplier Quotation

 You may need to get a quotation from your supplier against the customer requirement and based on that, prepare the quotation for your customer.
-With ERPNext, you can make a [Supplier Quotation](/docs/en/buying/supplier-quotation) from the opportunity itself.
+With SOMA, you can make a [Supplier Quotation](/docs/en/buying/supplier-quotation) from the opportunity itself.